Becoming an Optician in Iowa

 The salaries for eye professionals in the state are competitive.
 According to the U.S. Bureau of Labor Statistics (BLS), opticians in Iowa made an average salary of $36,360 per year or $17.48 per hour in 2021.
 The highest salaries for opticians are in Iowa City, with an average annual income of $46,650.
 Ophthalmic medical technicians earned an average of $38,460, while optometrists earned $102,790.

 Certified Dispensing Optician Salaries in Iowa by Region

 |Region||Total Employment||Mean Hourly Wage||Mean Annual Salary||10% Percentile||25% Percentile||Median||75% Percentile||90% Percentile|

 |Waterloo-Cedar Falls, IA||40||$16.44||$34,190||$26,910||$29,890||$34,520||$38,290||$40,910|

 Working as an Optician in Iowa

 Most opticians in Iowa and other states work in optometry practices.
-They work under optometrists, filling prescriptions, fitting customer for frames and helping customers learn about their lenses and contacts.
-Other options for work as a qualified optician include positions in medical research laboratories, clinics, hospitals and ophthalmology practices.
-Wherever you choose to work, your opportunities will be plentiful in Iowa in the coming years, so that you will have your pick of jobs.
+They work under optometrists, filling prescriptions, fitting customers for frames, and helping customers learn about their lenses and contacts.
+Other options for work as a qualified optician include positions in medical research laboratories, clinics, hospitals, and ophthalmology practices.
+Wherever you choose to work, your opportunities will be plentiful in Iowa in the coming years, so you will have your pick of jobs.